nespresso/ntaf/Readme.md

 ## Running Tests
 Run `npm run test` to launch the tests as they would be played remotely.
-By default it runs all the tests tagged as `@nrt`.

 Run command line `npm run test-local` to run the tests with your local configuration.